São Tomé and Príncipe: Climate

-The climate of S. Tomé and Príncipe is essentially conditioned by its geographic location, subject to the seasonal translation of low equatorial pressures, the monsoon winds from the south, the warm Guinea Current and the relief.
+The climate of São Tomé and Príncipe is essentially conditioned by its geographic location, subject to the seasonal translation of low equatorial pressures, the monsoon winds from the south, the warm Guinea Current and the relief.

 At sea level, the climate is tropical—hot and humid with average yearly temperatures of about 26 C and little daily variation.
 The temperature rarely rises beyond 32 C. At the interior's higher elevations, the average yearly temperature is 20 C, and nights are generally cool.
 Annual rainfall varies from 7000 mm in the highland cloud forests to 800 mm in the northern lowlands.
 The rainy season is from October to May.

 Biodiversity

 The country's territory is part of the São Tomé, Príncipe, and Annobón moist lowland forests ecoregion.
 It had a 2019 Forest Landscape Integrity Index mean score of 6.64/10, ranking it 68th globally out of 172 countries.

 São Tomé and Príncipe does not have a large number of native mammals (although the São Tomé shrew and several bat species are endemic).
 The islands are home to a larger number of endemic birds and plants, including the world's smallest ibis (the São Tomé ibis), the world's largest sunbird (the giant sunbird), the rare São Tomé fiscal, and several giant species of Begonia.
+São Tomé and Príncipe is an important nesting site for marine turtles, including the hawksbill turtles (Eretmochelys imbricata).

-São Tomé and Príncipe is an important marine turtle-nesting site, including the hawksbill turtles (Eretmochelys imbricata).
+In 2012, UNESCO established the Island of Príncipe Biosphere Reserve under the Man and the Biosphere Programme.
+The reserve encompasses the entire emerged area of the island of Príncipe, and its islets Bom Bom, Boné do Jóquei, Mosteiros, Santana, and Pedra da Galei, and the Tinhosas islands.
+The biosphere was extended in 2025 to São Tomé, making São Tomé and Príncipe the first country to be designated as such in its entirety.

 Politics

 The president of the republic is elected to a five-year term by direct universal suffrage and a secret ballot, and must gain an outright majority to be elected.
 The president may hold up to two consecutive terms.
-The prime minister is appointed by the president, and the 14 members of cabinet are chosen by the prime minister.
+The prime minister is appointed by the president, and the 14 members of the cabinet are chosen by the prime minister.

 The National Assembly, the supreme organ of the state and the highest legislative body, is made up of 55 members, who are elected for a four-year term and meet semiannually.
 Justice is administered at the highest level by the Supreme Court.
 The judiciary is independent under the current constitution.